DigitalGlobe/gbdxtools4j/README.md

 It is important to note a stylistic issue in the code above.
 The gbdxtools4j library allows for two different programming styles.
 The one shown above is known as a <a href="https://en.wikipedia.org/wiki/Fluent_interface">Fluent interface</a>
 and allows chaining of methods.
-Additionally, gbdxtools allows for a someone more standard "set/get" interface
+Additionally, gbdxtools4j allows for a somewhat more standard "set/get" interface
 too:

 ```java